viktoria-olo/project-todos-context-vite/instructions.md

       export default App;

-Once you have your todos being listed, it's much easier to see actions you start creating working or not!
-A good next step is to implement some form of `addTask` action in the `tasks` reducer which will `push` a new task into the array of hardcoded tasks.
+Once you have your todos being listed, a good next step is to implement some form of `addTask` function which will add a new task into the array of hardcoded tasks.
 You can then set up a form (keep using `useState` to control form elements and then pass the values into your actions on submit).

 Another challenge will be giving your checkboxes and/or radio buttons a custom look.
 Feel free to check out [this video about custom checkboxes](https://www.youtube.com/watch?v=NfW_5Y1RZQ4) and [this video about custom radio buttons](https://www.youtube.com/watch?v=BT7FZooiqWw) to boost your knowledge!